catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 The :mod:`pudl.glue.ferc1_eia` module is where most of the spreadsheet coordination happens after the records are manually mapped.
-It also contains the functions that determine whether plants/utilities have or haven’t been mapped.
+It also contains the functions that determine whether plants/utilities have or haven't been mapped.

 Checking for Unmapped Records